JNovoaR/PMIDigest/README.md

 ### 3.3- Enter new highlighted terms

-This tool allows the user to enter new terms that will be highlighted in **purple**.
+This function allows the user to enter new terms that will be highlighted in **purple**.

 For that, press **"Enter new terms"** to display a new dialog box and there, write the new terms in the text box.
 You can enter them one by one, pressing "Add" after writing each of the new terms, or you can enter many at once, separated by ";".
 You can also delete the list of user terms by pressing "Clear".
 After making all the changes (either adding or deleting), **you must press "Save changes"**.